Letter from the Chancellor

 Prior to joining San Jacinto College, Hellyer worked in the corporate world as an accountant in both the private and public arena.
 Her experience ranged from mom and pop businesses to Fortune 500 companies to governmental agencies to entrepreneurial ventures in East Harris County.

-Dr. Hellyer is involved with various commissions, committees, and boards at the national, state, and local levels.
-Currently, she is serving on the American Association of Community Colleges’ 21st Century Initiative Implementation Team.
-Hellyer also serves on the Texas Higher Education Coordinating Board’s Continuous Improvement Council and the executive board of the Texas Association of Community Colleges.
-Additionally, she chairs the board of the Bay Area Houston Economic Partnership, is past chair of the board of the Economic Alliance Houston Port Region, and is a board member of the Center for Houston’s Future.
+Dr. Hellyer is involved with various commissions, committees, and boards at the national, state and local levels.
+Currently, she serves on the Board of Southern Association of Colleges and Schools Commission on Colleges and the executive board and legislative committee of the Texas Association of Community Colleges.
+Additionally, she served as chair of the board of the Economic Alliance Houston Port Region, she currently serves as chair of the Bay Area Houston Economic Partnership, and is a board member of the Center for Houston’s Future.
 She is also a Rotarian and believes in being involved in the community through chambers of commerce, non-profit organizations, and her church.

 Hellyer has been recognized with various awards including: Administrator for Outstanding Support of Developmental Education award from the National Association of Developmental Education (NADE), Woman of Distinction award from the Bridge over Troubled Water, One of Houston’s 50 Most Influential Women, Pasadena Chamber of Commerce Citizen of the Year, Phi Theta Kappa - Shirley B. Gordon Award of Distinction, Texas Region Hall of Honor for Chief Executive Officers, and the Paul Harris Fellowship Rotarian Award.